 A person is alleged to have assaulted the alleged victim at night.
-The accused person instructs their legal practitioner that although they were in the vicinity of where the alleged assault took place, they did not assault the alleged victim.
-The accused person instructed their legal practitioner that on the night of the alleged assault, the street lighting was poor and that it was raining.
+The accused person instructs their lawyer that although they were in the vicinity of where the alleged assault took place, they did not assault the alleged victim.
+The accused person instructed their lawyer that on the night of the alleged assault, the street lighting was poor and that it was raining.
 In addition, the sole witness was some 50 metres away from where the alleged assault took place.
 The identification evidence of the witness is crucial in proving the case against the accused person.

-The accused person’s legal practitioner seeks to cross-examine the witness to test the cogency of their evidence about the identity of the person who committed the assault.
+The accused person’s lawyer seeks to cross-examine the witness to test the cogency of their evidence about the identity of the person who committed the assault.
 This would justify a contested committal.

 VLA is likely to make a grant of legal assistance for representation at a committal in such circumstances.

-Although all efforts to resolve the matter at committal mention may have been exhausted, practitioners must address the committal guidelines before recommending assistance for contested committals.
+Although all efforts to resolve the matter at committal mention may have been exhausted, lawyers must address the committal guidelines before recommending assistance for contested committals.
 The standard for satisfying the requirements of the Guidelines in contested committals is higher than for a committal mention and negotiation.
-Even if the guideline is met, the practitioner must show justification for the contested committal.
+Even if the guideline is met, the lawyer must show justification for the contested committal.
 This is because:

-- the legal practitioner is expected to have obtained instructions from the accused regarding the evidence.
+- the lawyer is expected to have obtained instructions from the accused regarding the evidence.

-When recommending assistance for a contested committal, the practitioner’s file must include:
+When recommending assistance for a contested committal, the lawyer's file must include:

-- the basis upon which it is submitted the matter would benefit from a contested committal
+- the basis upon which it is submitted and how the matter would benefit from a contested committal

 - details of the prosecution evidence to be challenged at the committal and how this will benefit the defence case.